Lessons from the Hudson River School of Painters

 I hope that these examples inspire you to think more broadly about your landscape photography and explore all of the wonderful opportunities we have outside of our doors each day.
 The more we learn about all art forms, the more we have to draw from in our minds when we’re struggling with making our own art.

 It has certainly challenged me to see the familiar with a little more curiosity.
-Special light, a dramatic moment, or simply a passion for a landscape means a potentially great image is never far away.
-It also means more meaningful experiences are sure to follow, and in a technology driven world, that’s the only thing that will make a difference.
+Evocative light, a dramatic moment, or simply a passion for a landscape means a potentially great image is never far away.
+It also means more meaningful experiences are sure to follow, technology-drivengy driven world, that’s the only thing that will make a difference.

 While I have shown images from near and far, it is this possibility that keeps me motivated day after day, and year after year to venture out into my backyard of the Hudson Valley as often as I can.